-Italy leads Europe reopening borders as virus strikes LatAm
+Italy leads Europe reopening borders as virus strikes Latam

 "I don't think we'll see any foreign tourists really until the end of August or even September.
 Who's going to come?
 No one from South America, China or the US," said Mimmo Burgio, a cafe owner near Rome's Colosseum.

-International flights to Italy are only expected to resume in three main cities: Milan, Rome and Naples, and some of Italy's neighbours are not yet ready to lift travel restrictions from the country.
+International flights were only expected to resume in three main cities: Milan, Rome and Naples, and some of Italy's neighbours are not yet ready to lift travel restrictions there.

+A masked gondolier hopes domestic and foreign tourists will take a punt on Italy this summer with the country facing its deepest recession since World War II

 Austria said on Wednesday it would scrap virus controls on all land borders, except for Italy, still viewed by some of neighbours as a virus hotspot.